Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 Home and road insights

-- In three of four games at home this year, Tampa Bay has gone over the total.
+- In four home games this season, Tampa Bay has hit the over three times.

-- This year in away games, New York is 3-1 against the spread and 1-3 overall.
+- This season on the road, New York is 3-1 against the spread and 1-3 overall.

-- New York has gone over the total in three of four road games this season.
+- New York has gone over the total in three of four road games this year.

 Powered by Data Skrive.